chelseabee/gpaCalc/README.md

 **notes for future:
 - Add functionality to store multiple terms.
-- Make the average round to the nearest 100th place.
 - Format the classes to be aligned left
 - Add functionality to add or delete classes that have been entered
 - Add functionality to delete terms that have been created